NethermindEth/horus-checker/README.md

 Logical variable names must begin with a `$`.
 Note that if a logical variable is not mentioned in the precondition, then the spec must hold for all possible values of that variable.

+Notes:
+The word 'spec' appears out of nowhere. ... used within 'horus' - Horus maybe capitalized?

 > **Example**
 > ```cairo